Hapoel Tel Aviv B.C.: Hapoel Ussishkin period (2007–10)

-In June 2007 the new team was founded and registered in the Israeli 5th tier (Dan District).
+In June 2007 the new team was founded and registered in the Israeli 5th tier (Dan District) by Maor Harel.
 Hapoel Tel Aviv was owned and run by a supporters' trust with 1,800 registered paying members as of May 2011.
 The admission fee to the trust was 300 NIS as of May 2011.
 Besides voting rights in the trust's general assemblies, it also provides discount prices for club services such as a season ticket.

 The team holds elections for the club's board every two years.
 In the second election in history on June 11, 549 voters decided to keep four of the current board members in place for another term, while electing as a fifth member Gilad Simchoni, the team's captain in recent years.

 Hapoel Ussishkin, the new fan-owned and run team, was founded in July 2007 and registered in the Israeli Liga Bet Dan District (fifth tier), by supporters of Hapoel Tel Aviv B.C. following the club's relegation to the Israeli third tier, after years characterized by lack of financial support by the club's owner Eizenberg and poor management, which led it to bankruptcy, and finally relegation to the fourth tier, and the demolition of the Ussishkin Arena.
 In December 2009 the original men's senior team announced its disbandment followed by the fans team's trust buying the rights to Hapoel Tel Aviv B.C. brand through a third party.
 The name change was approved by the supporter trust in the following months, with the team promotion for the 2010–11 national league season.